DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 * Selectors should reflect the user’s point of view.
 Since TestCafe supports end-to-end testing, it’s a good idea to build selectors that identify elements as an end-user would.
 For instance, `Selector(‘form’).find(‘[name=”btn-foo-123”]’)` might be stable, but it is written from the programmer’s perspective rather than from the user’s point of view.

 * Use custom attributes (like `data-testid`) whose sole purpose is to identify items with TestCafe.
-These attributes are unlikely to change during development and enable you to rewrite your Selectors rarer.
+These attributes are unlikely to change during development, so you don't need to rewrite your Selectors as frequently.

 Group the Selectors in a [page model](#use-of-page-objects).
 It increases the resilience of your tests and helps remove redundant code.

 Use the Selectors extension plugins for pages built with JavaScript frameworks.
 These extensions allow you to create Selectors that are more native to every framework.
-Such plugins are available for the following popular front-end frameworks: [Angular](https://github.com/DevExpress/testcafe-angular-selectors), [React](https://github.com/DevExpress/testcafe-react-selectors), [Vue](https://github.com/DevExpress/testcafe-vue-selectors).
+Such plugins are available for the following popular front-end frameworks: [Angular](https://github.com/DevExpress/testcafe-angular-selectors), [React](https://github.com/DevExpress/testcafe-react-selectors), and [Vue](https://github.com/DevExpress/testcafe-vue-selectors).